10 Painless Ways To Save Money

 Use the Library

-The library has changed since you were a kid- except that it is still free (as long as you can remember to return it on time).
-It’s not just for books anymore.
-You can digitally check out books.
-CDs, DVDs, newspapers and other resources are all available.
 Check the calendar- tons of community groups meet there.
 Classes are taught (sometimes even about saving money!).
-If they don’t have something you want ask!
-They may be willing to order books from your favorite author you can check out.
+They have free internet.
+If they don’t have something you want, ask!
+They may be willing to order books from your favorite author, so you can check them out.
+Build a good relationship with a librarian- they are usually great people.

 Cancel Unused Memberships

-If you haven’t been to the gym in the last four months it’s time to cancel the membership.
-The same for video clubs, magazine subscriptions, online forums… basically anything you pay for that you don’t use.
-If you REALLY think you will use it cancel it now- you can always start it up again later.
+The same goes for streaming services, online forums, tracking apps, software trials, auto-ship services… anything you pay for that you don’t use.
+If you REALLY think you will use it, cancel it now- you can always start it up again later.

 Check Out Community Calendars